LaneanL/Bellabeat-Analysis-Capstone-using-R/Analysis.md

 Findings:
 Most active hours are during work hours of 10 am to 2pm.
 There is a decline in intensity at 3 pm then increases between 4 pm to 7 pm; at which the highest intensity is between 5p and 7 pm within 24 hours.
 Granted Sedentary Minutes is the highest, there was an average of 13.56 fairly active minutes and 21.16 very active minutes.
-An average of 2304 calories per day, the women have met the number of calories to maintain or lose weight and have met the daily recommended minutes of intensity (exercise) of 30 minutes.
+An average of 2304 calories per day were burned thus meeting the number of calories to maintain or lose weight as well as attaining the daily recommended minutes of intensity (exercise) of 30 minutes.

 *Sedentary Minutes vs. Calories
 > ggplot(data=activity, aes(x=SedentaryMinutes, y=Calories)) +